Hreflang Tags and Redirects: What You Need to Know

 Every URL in your hreflang annotation must resolve to a live page with a 200 status code.
 Full stop.

 If your hreflang tag points to a URL that redirects (301, 302) or returns an error (404, 410), Google will either follow the redirect and arrive somewhere unexpected, or discard the hreflang signal for that URL entirely.
+Google's hreflang documentation specifies that all annotated URLs must be crawlable and indexable.

 <!-- BAD: points to a URL that redirects to /fr/about/ -->